day8/re-frame/docs/breaking-it.md

 I will not try to contrast re-frame with your other framework options.
-I wish I could provide you with that, but to do that well, you need deep knowledge of all the frameworks, and I don't know of anyone who really has that.
+I wish I could provide you with that, but to do that well, i would need deep knowledge of all the frameworks, and I don't know of anyone who really has that.
 Certainly not me.
-I try to keep an eye on them, but by "deep knowledge" I mean you need to have used it in anger, professionally for a year.
-Anything less and the comparisions tend to be too shallow and misleading - which means: not unsful.
+I try to keep an eye on them, but by "deep knowledge" I mean you need to have used it in anger, professionally for a couple of years.
+Anything less and the comparisions tend to be too shallow and misleading - which means: not unsful - particularly when they are written by someone with a

-> To understand how something works, figure out how to break it
->   -- N.N.Talib

 Rather than telling you what's awesome, I should take Talib's advice and tell you what breaks re-frame.
 What doesn't work.
 In that way you will know it better than any amount of "its so awesome".